World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Sophisticated trench wingbok understand, intellectually, that it's only growing up in thin air that would dwarf them and stunt their minds, and that it's safe for full-grown wingbok to visit or cross the plains on foot, but they still dread and shun the heights.
 Cross-section of Tharn showing air pressure: nearly half Earth's down in the trenches, one-fourth on the plains covering most of Tharn, and as little as one-tenth atmosphere in the uplands.
 Tharn is an experimental world-model, thin-aired and dry.

-And so, each trench culture flowered independently, from plains wingbok bands who discovered an air-oasis, had huge brilliant fawns they couldn't understand, and ended up like immigrants who never quite learn the language, never quite enter the Promised Land.
+Therefore, each trench culture flowered independently, from plains wingbok bands who discovered an air-oasis, had huge brilliant fawns they couldn't understand, and ended up as immigrants who never quite learn the language, never quite enter the Promised Land.
 Their fawns coin new words and (re)invent tools and customs--mostly on their own, with no sense of history.
 Each new trench tribe assumed they were a unique, mysterious anomaly, always in danger of regression back into animality.
 They only learned other "mutant" wingbok existed when caravaners told them--and they were slow to listen or believe, let alone explore and verify.
 Trench cultures fear uplander animality too much; they tend to be insular, even xenophobic.

 That's the conventional wisdom, at least; but wingbok are still changing.
 Along with the unusually calm, social wingbok of Okar Trench, consider those around Lake Foosh in Otz Trench, who get along increasingly well with lebbird settlers from the east; lebbirds are as affectionate as housecats, and many Fooshian wingbok will endure and even enjoy petting and tongue-grooming in public, inconceivable a few generations ago.
 Much the same is happening in Heloon Crater, where many species mingle in large artificial clans.
 And the wingbok of Roop Basin live with other species able to settle the high ground, though they rarely intermarry, and those of Chanath Trench get along well with flyotes (but then, no one finds flyotes threatening!)
 Two Okarian wingbok (deerlike beings with long handlike tongues) in a typical greeting posture, tasting the stranger intimately.